b-rucel/code-snippets/mac.install_postgres/README.md

     GRANT ALL PRIVILEGES ON DATABASE example to dbuser;

 — grant on tables
-    GRANT ALL PRIVILEGES ON TABLE example TO dbuser;
     GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO dbuser;

-    ALTER TABLE example OWNER TO dbuser;
+    \connect example;

+    \dt

+    admins-air-2:code-snippets bruce$ /usr/local/bin/psql postgres
+    psql (9.4.4)
+    Type "help" for help.

+    postgres=# CREATE USER dbuser WITH PASSWORD 'dbpass';
+    CREATE ROLE
+    postgres=# CREATE DATABASE example;
+    CREATE DATABASE
+    postgres=# GRANT ALL PRIVILEGES ON DATABASE example to dbuser;
+    GRANT
+    postgres=# GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO dbuser;
+    GRANT
+    postgres=# \connect example;
+    You are now connected to database "example" as user "bruce". example=# \dt
+    No relations found.
+    example=#